RhetTbull/photos_time_warp/README.md

 `photos_time_warp --time 14:30 --timezone +0100`

+### Subtract 1 week to the date for each photo, add 3 hours to the time, set the timezone to UTC -07:00 (Pacific Daylight Time) and also use exiftool to update the EXIF metadata accordingly in the original file; use --verbose to print additional details

+`photos_time_warp --date-delta "-1 week" --time-delta "+3 hours" --timezone -0700 --exiftool --verbose`

+For this to work, you'll need to install the third-party [exiftool](https://exiftool.org/) utility.

 ## Installation

 I recommend you install `photos_time_warp` with [pipx](https://github.com/pipxproject/pipx).
 If you use `pipx`, you will not need to create a virtual environment as `pipx` takes care of this.
 The easiest way to do this on a Mac is to use [homebrew](https://brew.sh/):